 The MEME Suite allows you to:

-The MEME Suite is an integrated collection of tools for discovering and characterizing sequence motifs in collections of DNA or protein sequences.
+The MEME Suite is an integrated collection of tools for discovering and characterizing sequence motifs in collections of DNA, RNA or protein sequences.

 The flagship program in the suite is MEME, which finds motifs in unaligned collections of DNA and sequence motifs.
-Initially described in 1994, MEME has been continually maintained and improved in the ensuing 16 years and is now probably the most widely used motif discovery tool, with a total of 1676 citations in Google Scholar and 800 users per month submitting over 200 queries per day to the MEME web service.
+Initially described in 1994, MEME has been continually maintained and improved in the ensuing years and is now probably the most widely used motif discovery tool, with over 32,000 citations according to Google Scholar and over 65,000 users per year submitting over 1500 queries per day to the MEME Suite website.
 MEME has been used to discover novel motifs encoding many types of biological signals, including transcription factor binding sites, long/short interspersed nuclear elements (LINES and SINES), protein family markers, and allergenic protein markers, to name a few.

 In addition, the MEME Suite contains tools for searching sequence databases using single motifs or groups of motifs discovered by MEME or taken from curated motif databases.
 This kind of motif search has many uses in biology, including identifying transcription factor binding sites, locating cis-regulatory modules, and predicting protein family members and their interrelationships.
 The suite also contains a tool, Tomtom, for comparing newly discovered DNA motifs to known transcription factor binding site motif databases.
 Tomtom allows the biologist to make predictions about the identity of transcription factors regulating a set of genes.